All pieces performed in RSL Graded Music exams fall into one of four categories:

 Where prior approval is not obtained, examiners will make a judgement about the suitability of a Non-accredited Free Choice Piece or Adapted Repertoire at the time of the exam, and if in their judgement it does not meet the requirements for the grade, this will be reflected in the marking.

 Sheet music must fully reflect the version of the piece being performed, including all directions.
-A chord chart, lyrics sheet or tab is not sufficient.
+A chord chart, lyrics sheet or tab is not sufficient, although a lead sheet (notated melody plus chords) will be accepted.

 Additionally, for vocals exams, for any free choice pieces sung in a language other than English, a translation of the lyrics into English must be provided.